CHIME/FRB Outriggers: KKO Station System and Commissioning Results: Conclusion and Outlook

 Since KKO saw first light in June of 2022, it has passed through multiple stages of development to become a successful VLBI station, demonstrating the potential of the triggered-VLBI design of CHIME/FRB Outriggers.
 Through the commissioning process, we have thoroughly studied the $N^2$ visibility data in order to identify and correct defective components, measure feed positions, suppress and avoid RFI contamination, and compare system noise characteristics to CHIME.
 The set of pulsar and steady source observations, collected as triggered baseband dumps, has allowed us to test the latency of the triggering system, check the accuracy of the clock, fit for the ionosphere simultaneously with geometric delays, and better measure the baseline vector.
 Through the commissioning process we have also refined our monitoring procedures and ensured the system is robust against weather extremes and occasional power and Internet failures.
 With the conclusion of its commissioning phase, KKO is now under strict version control for its deployed systems and operating procedures.
 Nevertheless, we will continue to make improvements to ensure better reliability.
 We currently produce daily monitoring reports to provide a snapshot of data quality.
 For further monitoring, we plan to continue localizing known pulsars and start localizing repeating FRBs with known positions.

-A key advantage to the KKO site is that, being so close to DRAO, the differential ionosphere density on the KKO -- CHIME baseline is generally negligible.
+A key advantage to the KKO site is that, being so close to DRAO, the differential ionosphere density on the KKO --- CHIME baseline is generally negligible.
 From published ionosphere models we would expect the ionosphere contribution to the delay to be at a scale of 0.1~ns, which is well-within the 5~ns precision goal of this paper.
 However, we have demonstrated that we are capable of measuring the ionosphere contribution, and find values around 1.5~ns from fringe-fitting pulsar data for delay and $\Delta$TEC simultaneously (about 0.4 TECU at 600~MHz).
 Likewise, we find that including the ionosphere in fringe-fitting leaves us with an Allan deviation that matches the specifications for the rubidium clock, showing that our $\Delta$TEC fits are converging to sensible values.
 The observed ionosphere values are demonstrably negligible on our baseline, although noticeably larger than what published ionoshpere data would imply.
 Such published data capture variations in the ionosphere on larger angular and time scales, and are insufficient to predict the small-scale variations we are seeing.
+The ionosphere can have a highly variable contribution, and could conceivably impact our localization capabilities during periods of extreme solar activity, but our analysis here has demonstrated our ability to identify that impact via fringe-fitting.
+We will continue to monitor the ionospheric impact by localizing known pulsars.